pdf-raku/PDF-Tags-raku/README.md

 Node Types
 ----------

-- `PDF::Tagged::Root` - Structure Tree root element
+- `PDF::Tags::Root` - Structure Tree root element
-- `PDF::Tagged::Elem` - A 'Structure Tree' Item
+- `PDF::Tags::Elem` - A 'Structure Tree' Item
-- `PDF::Tagged::Tag` - A content-mapped item
+- `PDF::Tags::Tag` - A content-mapped item
-- `PDF::Tagged::Text` - Document Text
+- `PDF::Tags::Text` - Document Text
-- `PDF::Tagged::ObjRef` - A reference to a PDF::Class object (such as PDF::Annot or PDF::Field)
+- `PDF::Tags::ObjRef` - A reference to a PDF::Class object (such as PDF::Annot or PDF::Field)

 Scripts in this Distribution